 Smart switches are one of the keys to a fully unlocked smart home.
 These switches you let transform your standard home lighting into a seamless smart experience.
-Smart switches come from a wide range of manufacturers that feature several different types of controls – from basic on/off functionality, to more advanced dimming and even color (RGB) control.
+Smart switch come from a wide range of manufacturers that feature several different types of controls – from basic on/off functionality, to more advanced dimming (Through dimmer switch) and even color (RGB) control.

 Depending on the brand of smart switch that you purchase, you may or may not require a hub – many Wi-Fi enabled switches don’t need a hub, but other types do require a smart hub.
 It all depends on which manufacturer made your smart switch, and what protocol they use.

 Like most smart devices, there are a few basic ways a smart switch can connect into the rest of your smart plugs systems.

 Most of these devices rely on radio signals to communicate.
 This can be ZigBee, Z-wave, or Wi-Fi communications.
 This comes with a few trade-offs that we’ll get into later.

 There are even high-end switches that connect via Ethernet cables, but these models are still emerging and have very limited functionality so far.
 With that said, there is a lot of potential for wired smart switches on the horizon.

 Generally speaking, the Wi-Fi options skip the need of another smart hub (because they connect directly to your internet router) while the ZigBee and Z-wave switches require a nearby hub to connect into your smart home system.

 Let’s take a closer look at ZigBee and Z-wave and see what makes them tick.

 ZigBee and Z-wave, like Wi-Fi, are types of radio communications.
 These systems use the same technology as an old-fashioned radio, but just on a different level.